dgruber/drmaa2os/pkg/jobtracker/dockertracker/README.md

 ## Introduction

-Docker Tracker implements the JobTracker interface used by the Go DRMAA2 implementation in order to use Docker as a backend for managing jobs as containers from the DRMAA2 interface.
+Docker Tracker implements the _JobTracker_ interface used of the Go DRMAA2 implementation in order to use Docker as a backend for managing jobs as containers from the DRMAA2 interface.

 ## Functionality

-## Basic Usage
+### Basic Usage

 A JobTemplate requires:
   * JobCategory -> which maps to an installed Docker image